mikebharris/COBOL-brainfuck/README.md

 # ++++++++++[>+++++++>+++++++>++++++++++>+++>+<<<<<-]>>++.>+.+++++++..+++.>++.<<-----.<+++++++++.>-.<.---.>>>.+.>.
-A interpreter for the Brainfuck language written in GnuCOBOL
+A interpreter for the brainfuck language written in GnuCOBOL

 Compile with
 ```cobc -x -free brainfuck.cbl```